Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Mills' zero passing yards in one matchup against the Titans are 219.5 less than yards than his over/under in Sunday's game.
+- Mills' zero passing yards in one matchup against the Titans are 220.5 fewer yards than his over/under in Sunday's game.

 - Mills did not throw a touchdown pass in that game against the Titans.

-- The 261.5 passing yards the Titans allow per game makes them the NFL's 25th-ranked pass defense this season.
+- The Titans are giving up 261.5 passing yards per game this year, the NFL's 25th-ranked pass defense.

-- The Titans have allowed 21 touchdowns through the air (1.3 per game).
-They are sixth in the NFL in that category.
+- The Titans have allowed 21 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances